-Mr. Augustin Nicolescou, co-director of the Herbert C. Kelman Institute and program manager at the Austrian Study Centre for Peace and Conflict Resolution, said that while none of the 17 United Nations Sustainable Development Goals (UN SDGs) addresses religion and faith directly, we can identify the crucial role that faith-based organizations may have in fulfilling them.
-He described his experiences while working in two conflict areas, one in Sri Lanka and the other in Israel and Palestine.

-Ms. Mais Mohamad, president of the organization Unlimited Perspectives, said that by fulfilling the UN SDGs we can find concrete solutions to the challenges we face in the world.
-She explained that a first goal in her organization is to learn coexistence, which means to live in peace, respecting and accepting one another.
-The best way to live with one another is to know the other's background, culture, history, mentality and philosophy.
-She stressed that good education and knowledge are necessary to resist stereotypes and prejudice and to acquire awareness, justice, acceptance, human values, equality and human rights.
+Mr. Augustin Nicolescou, Co-Director of the Herbert C. Kelman Institute and Programme Manager at the Austrian Study Centre for Peace and Conflict Resolution, said that while at least on the suface none of the 17 United Nations Sustainable Development Goals (UN SDGs) are addressing religion and faith directly, we can identify the crucial role, Faith based organizations may have to play in fulfilling them.
+He shared his experiences of his work, which has been focused on two different conflicts, one in Sri Lanka and the other in Israel and Palestine.
+Ms. Mais Mohamad, president of the organization "Unlimited Perspectives", said that by fulfilling the UN SDGs we can find concrete solutions to the challenges we face in our world.
+She explained that a first goal in her organization is to learn coexistance, which means to live in peace, to respect and accept one another.
+The best way to live with one another is to know his or her background, culture, history, mentality and philosophy.
+She stressed the requirement of good education and knowledge to obtain the necessary qualification to resist stereotypes and prejudice and to aquire awareness, justice, acceptance, human values, equality and human rights.

-The last speaker was Mr. Gottfried Hutter, a theologian and psychotherapist who also has studied political science.
-He focused his speech on a book he published recently titled Honorable Peace: 100 Years of Middle East Conflict - How Can Lasting Peace Be Secured between the Muslim World and Israel?
+The last speaker was Mr. Gottfried Hutter, a theologian and psychotherapist, who had also studied political science.
+He focused his speech on a book he published recently titled "Honorable Peace - 100 Years of Middle East Conflict - How Can Lasting Peace be secured between the Muslim World and Israel?"
 He spoke about his dream for peace in the Middle East, which should be an honorable one.
-He asked how this book differs from most other contributions aiming at a solution to the Middle East conflict, and why he believes that his view can lead to a form of peace that will enable all parties to relax and reconcile?
+How does this book differ from most other contributions aiming at a solution to the Middle East conflict and why does the author believe that his view can lead to a form of peace that will enable all parties to relax and reconcile?
 The main difference may be the author's decision to accord its due place to one of the most potent motivating powers in this part of the world, the religions.

-As a finale, musician Mr. Jürgen Solis performed the award-winning song "We Are One" and led the audience in singing along.
-This composition was named best song at the 2015 Rumi World Music Award in Las Vegas.
+As a finale Mr. Jürgen Solis sang the award winning song "We are One" and led us all to join in with him.
+This song got the RUMI WORLD MUSIC AWARD for the best song in Las Vegas 2015.